anthruni/anthruni.github.io/glossary.md

 **nexus** - as the space where the most possibilities are reachable (over time, or space, or another qualifier) - ie the most "general" agent, or the least symmetry-broken state, the most efficient state generator. most things only get close. *optimally* versatile.

+- operiotic/functiotic (???) - like semniotic or ontologic but for/relating to operators and funtions instead of the symbols they operate on

 ## qualia
 #### possibly unusual qualia i've had